 There are numerous authority sources that agree that the TR 1200i is an excellent residential treadmill for the average user.
 This is due to many reasons but can be summed up in the following three major advantages.

-You’ll find all major stats displayed, such as time, distance, steps, calories burned, heart rate, current speed, and current incline level.
+You’ll find all major workout data displayed, such as time, distance, step count, calories burned, heart rate, current speed, and current incline level.
 There is a USB port so you can save your progress directly to your LifeSpan Club account.
 The console also has a small audio center, so you can plug in a pair of headphones or earbuds.

 Overall the LifeSpan TR 1200i is just a great treadmill for home use.
 The price is right and it has plenty of features that ensure you’ll get a quality workout at home for when you don’t want to go to the gym.